Updated June 2026

 The Salt Crystal Problem (Why Chafing Gets Worse After Mile 10)

-Salt crystals from evaporated sweat act as microscopic sandpaper, which is why chafing always escalates dramatically after mile 10.
+I discovered this the hard way during my first summer.
+Salt crystals from evaporated sweat act as microscopic sandpaper, which is why chafing always escalates significantly after mile 10.
 Salt crystals from evaporated sweat act as microscopic sandpaper, which is why chafing escalates after mile 10.
 We touched on this earlier.
 But it’s so important, it deserves its own section.
 This is the secret sauce.

 Most runners just think of friction.
 They don’t think about the chemistry of sweat.
 But they should.